KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 2. The optimization hyperparameters, including schedules thereof.
 3. The model initialization.

-We welcome not only new results which advance the global SOTA, but even just results which advance the per-optimizer SOTA, e.g., better hyperparameters for AdamW (even if it still isn't beating the baseline).
+We welcome not only new results which advance the global SOTA, but also results which advance the per-optimizer SOTA, e.g., better hyperparameters for AdamW (even if it still isn't beating the baseline).

 AI-based submissions are also completely welcome; you can use AI to write the entire PR if you want, a human does not even need to be aware